implant/implant/README.md

 :construction: Under construction.
 Use at your own risk :construction:

-Implant is designed for use with Docker, but `implant.sh` [*should* work on Debian-based distros](https://github.com/abaker/implant/wiki/Use-implant-without-Docker), and it *might* work on other platforms in the future
+Implant is designed for use with Docker, but `implant.sh` [*should* work on Debian-based distros](https://github.com/abaker/implant/wiki/Use-implant-without-Docker)

-`docker run --rm -it bakerba/implant list` to see what apps you can build
+`docker run --rm -it bakerba/implant list` to browse available apps

 ### Examples